Djama1GIT/rgb_yandex_controller/README.md

 * II.
 Ctrl + 8 - Turn On the lamp
 * III.
 Ctrl + 9 - Turn on a first commonly used color // configured in the main.py (commonly_first variable)
 * IV.
 Ctrl + 6 - Turn on a second commonly used color // configured in the main.py (commonly_second variable)
+* V. Ctrl + 5 - Selecting a color using the color picker and turning it on

 ### P.S.
 This script is convenient to use in the converted to .exe format